Henrickson History

 This treasured photo of the original Robin’s Nest root beer shack was brought into the Robbinsdale Historical Society Museum by Anita McLaughlin, daughter of the longtime owners of the “Nest,” as it was known for … Read more

-Born in Hedemark, Norway, Einar Dahl emigrated to the United States in 1902.
-He got work as a harness maker, and shoe salesman.
-After Dahl came to the Twin Cities in 1907.
-He eventually found … Read more
+Born in Hedemark, Norway, Einar Dahl immigrated to the United States in 1902.
+He found work as a harness maker and shoe salesman.
+After Dahl came to the Twin Cities in 1907, he eventually found … Read more

 Joe Roche, son of former mayor and Bank President Joseph William Roche, remembers the “Great Robbinsdale Bank Robbery.”
 His written account is dated July 9, 2002: For the record, this is what I recall about … Read more